VOLTTRON/volttron/docs/source/driver-framework/master-driver/master-driver.rst

 Get Override Devices
 --------------------

-A list of all overridden devices can be obtained with the Master Driver's ``get_override_devices`` RPC call.
+A list of all overridden devices can be obtained with the Platform Driver's ``get_override_devices`` RPC call.

 This method call has no additional parameters.